WEBINAR | From Deal to Defense: Unifying Cybersecurity Post-M&A

 As you shift your focus to metrics that provide context along with numbers, consider searching out metrics from partners or research houses – especially if you can find peer or industry benchmarking starts against which you can measure your team’s performance.
 Everyone wants to know if they’re the slowest gazelle, or the fastest.

 Showing trends over time is another important requirement for giving context to metrics.
 Ideally, you should demonstrate how each investment in people, processes, and technology improved the security program and reduced enterprise risk.
-If you can share such metrics, your communications gaps will begin to disappear – and you’ll all speak the same business language, and you’ll work towards maturing your security program.
+If you can share such metrics, your communications gaps will begin to disappear, you’ll all speak the same business language, and you’ll work towards maturing your security program.